 - In Fred Saberhagen's Books Of Swords trilogy and the sequel Books Of Lost Swords octology, Farslayer had this problem: its wielder could use it to kill anyone, anywhere in the world, even a demon or a god.
 The only problem was that it would remained lodged in the victim's heart, meaning that it would now be in the hands of whoever was nearest the victim when the Sword struck.
 It also leaves a trail pointing to you.

 - Invoked in Prince Caspian.
 Caspian is reluctant to use Susan's magic horn since there might be an even greater need for it in the future.
-Nikabrik points out that, by that argument, he will never use it until it is too late.
+Nikabrik points out that, by that argument, he will never use it until it is too late. note

 - Sorcerous Overlord Longshadow provides a villainous demonstration of this trope in the Black Company series.
 He is recorded as hoarding numerous gewgaws, knickknacks, what's-its and thingamabobs enough to leave your jaw unhinged.
 None of which are given greater purpose than collecting dust, even after his armies have been nigh obliterated, his fellow (allied) Shadowmasters have been offed (partly due to his Chronic Backstabbing Disorder), and he has the weight of the manhood of an Indian-esque scaling the walls of his incomplete mega doom fortress.